 https://med.stanford.edu/narcolepsy.html

-Thank you for your generous support of narcolepsy research at Stanford Medicine.
-Through your generosity, Stanford researchers continue to drive the innovative strategies to improve prediction, diagnoses, and treatments.
-Your gifts fuel the advancements that will change the lives of people with narcolepsy and hypersomnia.
-They allow researchers to move more rapidly with new discoveries than conventional funding mechanisms.
+Through the generous support of philanthropy, Stanford narcolepsy researchers continue to drive innovative strategies to improve prediction, diagnoses, and treatments.
+Private funding fuels the advancements that will change the lives of people with narcolepsy.

 Our research team at Boston Children’s Hospital are working on many projects to improve the care of children, adolescent and young adults with narcolepsy.
 Diagnostic delays in narcolepsy are unfortunately common.
 We are working on a screening tool that can be used by health care providers and school-based professionals to identify patients with narcolepsy symptoms and direct them towards to appropriate diagnostic tests.
 We are also working on developing and validating patient-reported outcomes for pediatric narcolepsy.
 These outcome measures are important to identify what symptoms and functions are important to people with narcolepsy in order to guide treatments.
 Last, disrupted nighttime sleep (DNS) is a common problem for people with narcolepsy.
 We are studying DNS in pediatric narcolepsy and assessing its effect on memory, mood, and attention.